Personal pronouns in Romanian

 Here is the pronunciation of the Romanian personal pronouns.

-How to pronounce the personal pronouns in the Nominative case
+How to express the personal pronouns in the Nominative case

 You are (where "you" refers to a single person)